stevenliu216/challenges/docs/challenge32.md

 ### Happiness Factor

 There is an array of `n` integers.
 There are also 2 disjoint sets, `A` and `B`, each containing `m` integers.
-You like all the integers in set  and dislike all the integers in set `B`.
+You like all the integers in set `A` and dislike all the integers in set `B`.
 Your initial happiness is 0.
 For each integer in `A` you add 1 to your happiness.
 For each integer in `B` you subtract 1 from your happiness.
 Otherwise, your happiness does not change.
 Output your final